What is a Vendor Take Back Mortgage?

 Benefits of the Vendor Take Back Mortgage for the Seller

 In a VTB mortgage, the benefits for the seller are pretty substantial.
 In essence, the seller will have the upperhand in the relationship with the buyer.
 It’s their home, after all, and they are taking a risk in lending you money.
-Some benefits to know are:
+Some benefits include:

 Benefits of the Vender Take Back Mortgage for the Buyer

 In a VTB mortgage, the benefits for the buyer are not as substantial from a monetary incentive standpoint, but still worth mentioning nonetheless.
-Some VTB mortgage benefits for the buyer to know are:
+Some VTB mortgage benefits for the buyer include:

 Risks & Interest Rate Concerns with a VTB Mortgage